 2008 should have been a down year for Eric Piekarczyk’s solar installation business.
-After all, the world was in the midst of a serious economic downturn, and solar panels and the other equipment needed to generate electricity from the sun were an expensive purchase.
+After all, the world was in the midst of a serious economic downturn, and solar panels and the other equipment needed to generate electricity from the sun were expensive purchases.

 But far from struggling, Piekarczyk’s business exploded.